 How to Introduce Yourself in an Email

-Learning how to introduce yourself via email professionally is always a useful tool to have in your arsenal.
-Email is still the number one way to communicate in the digital world, and a good introduction is just as important here as it is in real life.
+Learning how to introduce yourself via email professionally is a vital tool for the modern workplace.
+While you may think video calls and IM chats are all the rage, email is still the number one way to communicate in the digital business world, and a good introduction is just as critical here as it is in real life.
 Proper email etiquette is especially crucial if you are a remote worker and email is one of your main ways of connecting with clients and coworkers.

 When you want to strike up a conversation, begin a collaboration, check in on a project, or get access to important information, the trick is to nail the introduction.
 You want to engage the person reading your email and get directly to the point.
 Especially if you’re in sales, your introduction is your digital foot in the door, and you know what people say about first impressions.

-Here, we take a look at how to write the perfect introduction email whenever you need to crank up the professionalism, get your email read, and take your email engagement to the next level.
+Here, we’re going to take a look at how to write the perfect professional introduction email, get your email read, and take your email engagement to the next level.

 In this guide, we will deal with how to formally introduce yourself via email.
 If you need to introduce yourself more casually, then you can use many of the same steps, however, you can also tone down the formal language and get a little more creative.
 Don’t be afraid to let your personality shine!